Jerome-Cong/Jerome-Cong.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hi, I'm currently a research engineer in the ETS lab of Tsinghua University with Prof. Xiaobo Qu.
-And I will start my PhD here from 2024 fall advised by Prof. Xiaobo Qu and Prof. Kai Wang.
+Hi, I'm currently a PhD student in the ETS lab of Tsinghua University supervised by Prof. Xiaobo Qu and Prof. Kai Wang.
 Previously, I received my Bachelor's degree of Engineering in 2020 from Beijing Institute of Technology and my Master's degree of Science in 2023 from TU Delft.

-My main research interest lies in the decision-making and motion planning of autonomous robots, Reinforcement Learning, and Graph Neural Networks.
+My main research interest lies in learning-based decision-making and motion planning of autonomous vehicles.

 Academic service: reviewer of T-IV, T-SMC, T-CYBER, and COMMTR